 Complaint Example Quality of your medical care • Are you unhappy with the quality of the care you have received?
 Respecting your privacy • Do you believe that someone did not respect your right to privacy or shared information about you that you feel should be confidential?
 Disrespect, poor customer service, or other negative behaviors Has someone been rude or disrespectful to you?
-Are you unhappy with how our Member Services has treated you?
+Are you unhappy with how our Employee Benefits has treated you?
 Do you feel you are being encouraged to leave the plan?
 Waiting times Have you been kept waiting too long by pharmacists?
-Or by our Member Services or other staff at the plan?
+Or by our Employee Benefits or other staff at the plan?
 Examples include waiting too long on the phone or when getting a prescription.
 Cleanliness Are you unhappy with the cleanliness or condition of a pharmacy?
-Information you get from us Do you believe we have not given you a notice that we are required to give?
-Do you think written information we have given you is hard to understand?